bgoonz/web-dev-notes-resource-site/2-content/work-life/Open-Source/How to Contribute to Open Source.md

 *   **Contributors:** Everyone who has contributed something back to the project
 *   **Community Members:** People who use the project.
 They might be active in conversations or express their opinion on the project's direction

 Bigger projects may also have subcommittees or working groups focused on different tasks, such as tooling, triage, community moderation, and event organizing.
-Look on a project's website for a “team” page, or in the repository for governance documentation, to find this information.
+Look on a project's website for a "team" page, or in the repository for governance documentation, to find this information.

 A project also has documentation.
 These files are usually listed in the top level of a repository.